katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

 **What are the odds of the players surviving Squid Game's glass bridge challenge, if they actually followed the rules?**

 By this I mean players go in the exact order as they are assigned, so no jumping ahead, refusing to go, or pushing others off.
-To answer this question, I created a statistical simulation of the glass bridge challenge in Python, under the following rules:
+To answer this question, I created a statistical simulation of the glass bridge challenge in Python ([source code here](https://github.com/katetetojn/glass-bridge-monte-carlo)), under the following rules:

 1. 16 players are assigned 1 to 16, and they cross the bridge in that order;
 2. The bridge has 18 steps, each with 2 glass panels.
 At each step, the player at the front of the line ("current player") has 50% chance to choose the right panel, otherwise they are eliminated and player behind them become the current player;
 3. Once a player has attempted a step, all players will safely pass that step;
 4. The game is over when
    - at least one player has passed, or
    - all players have been eliminated.
 5. Time limit is disregarded for simplicity.

 Here's what I found after running 1 million simulations: